reflectoring/reflectoring.github.io/_posts/2021-02-09-spring-boot-s3.md

  </ol>
 </div>

-One noteworthy aspect around deletion is that we can't delete non-empty buckets.
+One noteworthy aspect around deletion is that **we can't delete non-empty buckets**.
 So if we want to get rid of a complete bucket, we first have to make sure that we delete all the items first.

 <div class="notice success">
- <h4><a href="https://github.com/thombergs/code-examples/tree/master/aws/s3" target="_blank">Sample Application</a>: Deleting a Bucket</h4>
+ <h4>Deleting a Bucket in the <a href="https://github.com/thombergs/code-examples/tree/master/aws/s3" target="_blank">Sample Application</a></h4>
  <ol>
  <li>Navigate to the <em>Spaces</em> section</li>
  <li>Select <em>Delete</em> on the target Space/Bucket</li>